-There are, however, several different aspects of that rebellion.
-For example, The Great Harlot was named Babylon because she symbolizes false religion.
-There are other uses as well.
-As we will see in this article, throughout Revelation, the name Babylon is used six times in four different contexts: 1) 14:8, 2) 16:19, 3) 17:5, 4) 18:2, 10, & 21.
-(The book itself will give us the nuances of the name when interpreted within context.)
+In total, Babylon is used six times in four different contexts throughout the book of Revelation: 1) 14:8, 2) 16:19, 3) 17:5, 4) 18:2, 10, & 21.
+The book itself gives us the nuances of the name when interpreted within context.
 Each use is pertinent in understanding the course of end-time events and all the evil that will come together against God at the end of this present evil age.
+So, please, follow along closely!

 We begin with Revelation 14 where the Apostle John is reporting what he saw in a vision.
-Remember, he uses past tense language, but the events are future.
+Remember, he uses past tense language, but the events he is describing are future.

 There are three angels of God in this passage that each bring a pronouncement.